Social media is used by citizens all around the world; however, government social media isn’t being used to its full potential.

 There is a need for the government to be courageous and embrace social media like many global businesses do, for example, to respond to customers’ complaints immediately or seek their opinion, giving them the opportunity to resolve the issue and mitigate damage to their brand.

 We understand there are inherent risks for government social media, including (but not limited to):

 - Freedom of Information Act Requests and Public Records Compliance; and

-However, it is time for governments to learn to adapt and embrace social media if they wish to productively communicate with their communities and stakeholders.
+However, it is time for governments to learn to adapt and embrace social media if they wish to productively communicate with their communities.

-Social media should be seen as an opportunity for the government to effectively engage with its citizens and help society progress.
+Social media should be treated as an opportunity, not a threat, for the government to effectively engage with its citizens and help society progress.

-Dan Pfeiffer, Senior advisor to former President of the United States Barak Obama said “anything that breaks down barriers and brings the public and politicians closer together is a good thing.”
+Dan Pfeiffer, the Senior Advisor to former President of the United States Barak Obama, said “anything that breaks down barriers and brings the public and politicians closer together is a good thing.”

-Social media allows engagement with the public simple yet powerful, provides a useful took to build audience trust, and gives useful insights on public sentiment to help inform government decisions and public policy.
+Social media allows engagement with the public simple yet powerful, provides a useful tool to build audience trust and gives useful insights on public sentiment to help inform government decisions and public policy.

 What’s your favourite government social media page?